Script Development / Simple Cache DFF.CACHE

 Added in version 6.0.6

-Get a list of members, parameters are as follows:
+Get the list of members.
+Parameters are as follows:

 Type |